Frequently-asked Questions

 How do you set your ticket prices?

 We make the registration tariffs as affordable as possible, consistent with trying not to make a loss on each event.
 Putting on a conference is surprisingly expensive, with the need to pay not just for a venue and some food, but also administration, marketing, insurance, software licences and much more.
-In the past we have also had to add 20% VAT to our prices for all participants, but from 2021 we have been a non-VAT organisation.

 We offer deep discounts for librarians and academics, because they often have very limited budgets and we are keen to have them attend, and participate in our conversation.
 We also have concession pricing, for people less able to pay our standard rates.
 People who contribute to the main programme are offered a half-price ticket, although we encourage contributors who are from better-funded organisations to pay full price if they can.